In May 2025, Shopify officially launched one of its most powerful updates…

 Much as neither of these apps is a must-have, it’s worthwhile having them.

-The amount you spend on apps compares to sample product expenditure, expenditure on apps hinges on your store, and objectives.
+The amount you spend on apps compared to sample product expenditure depends on your store and objectives.

-Marketing is such a biggie as it forms the bulk of the expense of our budget; it’s here you’ll make a substantial investment for your dropshipping business.
+Marketing is such a biggie, as it accounts for the bulk of our budget; it’s here you’ll make a substantial investment in your dropshipping business.

-And Matisse, founder of artsy wall marketing words of wisdom, echoes the same.
+And Matisse, founder of artsy wall marketing, echoes the same.

 And so Matisse holds that you ought to commit the lion’s share of your startup budget into marketing.

-Though there isn’t a specific price tag on marketing, we’ll have to hypothesize to get a better mental picture of how much you’ll need to spend in an eCommerce.
+Though there isn’t a specific price tag for marketing, we’ll have to hypothesize to get a clearer picture of how much you’ll need to spend on eCommerce.

-This conversion rate means, for instance, should you drive 400 people to your store, expect eight of them to make purchases (400*2%=8).
+This conversion rate means, for instance, that if you drive 400 people to your store, expect eight of them to make purchases (400*2%=8).

 But how do you draw 400 people to your store?
 Marketing.

 Facebook makes for one of the most compelling marketing channels for dropshippers.
-That be the case; it’s worth looking at the cost of driving 400 visitors to your store from Facebook.
+That being the case, it’s worth looking at the cost of driving 400 visitors to your store from Facebook.

-Facebook ads, on average, poses a click-through rate that points to 0.9 percent.
+On average, Facebook ads have a click-through rate of 0.9 percent.

-For our math calculation, let’s round that off to one percent (1%).
-In other words, to drive 400 people to your store, you’ll need your ad to reach 40 000 eyeballs.
+For our math calculation, let’s round that to 1% (1%).
+In other words, to drive 400 people to your store, you’ll need your ad to reach 40,000 eyeballs.

-With this equation, we can work to reach the forty thousand people on Facebook in the US alongside the price.
+With this equation, we can work to reach 40,000 people on Facebook in the US, alongside the price.

 Therefore, that leaves us with 40.

-We then multiply 12.50%, the average cost per impression by 40 by the result we get a total price of 500 for Facebook advertising.
+We then multiply 12.50%, the average cost per impression, by 40, yielding a total price of $500 for Facebook advertising.

 (40 x 12.50%)= $500 Ad Spend = 8 Sales.